-The Employee Retirement Plan operates as a superannuation plan.
-As such, the assets and liabilities are disclosed in the Statement of Net Assets in an order that reflects their relative liquidity.
+The assets and liabilities are disclosed in the Statement of Net Assets in an order that reflects their relative liquidity.

-Notes to the Financial Statements (Cont'd) For the Year Ended 30 June 2022
+Notes to the Financial Statements (Cont'd) For the Year Ended 30 June 2023

 2. Summary of Significant Accounting Policies (Cont'd)